-The agency with possession of the record in the contested case (other than Department of Employment and Workforce (DEW) cases) must file an original and one electronic copy of the record with the Court within forty-five days of the date the case is assigned to an administrative law judge.
+The agency with possession of the record in the contested case (other than Department of Employment and Workforce (DEW) cases) must file an original and one electronic copy of the record with the Court within forty-five (45) days of the date the case is assigned to an administrative law judge.
 This ensures that the agency must file the record only after the appellant has perfected the appeal by filing the notice of appeal and submitting the appropriate filing fee.
+If the electronic copy of the Record is too large and cannot be sent as an email attachment, the party may either use Drop Box or Microsoft One Drive.
+The copy served on each party may be electronic or paper.
 The agency is responsible for compliance with Rule 6(B) regarding privacy protection.
 The format of the Record on Appeal is similar to that used in the South Carolina Appellate Court Rules.
 The administrative law judge's review is limited to those facts appearing in the record.
 For appeals involving the Department of Employment and Workforce (DEW), a shorter time frame for the filing and service of the Record on Appeal applies.
 The shorter time frame is designed to expedite the resolution of DEW appeals in accordance with S.C.
 Code Ann. § 41-35-750, which provides that these appeals must be heard in a summary manner.
-Rule 36(A) was amended in 2022 to allow DEW thirty days to file the Record on Appeal, instead of the original time frame of twenty days.